MonaFaghfouri/Twitter-data-scraping/README.md

 Enter your specific keywords and the time range you want to extract data for, then run the code.
 ---
 # Third:
-Combine all .excel files into one consolidated .excel file, then execute the third script.
+To combine all the .excel files, run the third code.
 ---